Student Organization Advisor Resources

 Texas Tech University Student Handbook and Code of Conduct - A university, like any community, must have regulations and/or standards by which its members abide and procedures by which its organization functions.
 The standards should provide order and an atmosphere conducive to intellectual and personal development.
 The Student Handbook and the Code of Student Conduct is intended to serve these purposes in the interest of all segments of Texas Tech University.

-Risk Management Training - In accordance with Texas Education Code, Section 51.9361, all registered student organizations are required to attend training sessions on the topic of risk management as it relates to individuals, organization functions, and/or activities.
+Risk Management Training - In accordance with Texas Education Code, Section 51.9361, all registered student organizations are required to watch the Risk Management training in the Student Org Leader Orientation.
+The training covers the topic of risk management as it relates to individuals, organization functions, and/or activities.

 Mark Your Calendar

-Make sure you mark the 2019-2020 Student Org Advisor Events on your calendar.
+Make sure you mark the 2023-2024 Student Org Advisor Events on your calendar.
 All event details are tentative and could change, keep up to date on changes by checking TechConnect, the Student Involvement Weekly, and emails from Student Involvement.
 If you are interested in attending you HAVE to RSVP for all events by clicking on the date.
-If you have any questions on any of our programs, feel free to contact Ileana Hinojosa.
+If you have any questions on any of our programs, feel free to contact Emily Warren.

 New Advisor Orientation